sebastianspicker/network-lantern/README.md

 A working tree for network-diagnostics-suite with an evolving implementation history.

 ## Overview
-network-diagnostics-suite tracks the practical state of the current maintenance pass.
+network-diagnostics-suite keeps the active steady build work visible.

 ## Status
-Working state: bootstrap.
+Project phase: bootstrap.

 ## Usage
-- Made the workflows assumptions easier to check later.
+- Made the powershell assumptions easier to check later.

+## Roadmap
+Keep the next pass focused on verification and smaller changes.